Netatalk/netatalk/doc/manual/index.md

 Netatalk ships with range of capabilities to accommodate most deployment environments, including Kerberos, ACLs and LDAP.
-Modern macOS features such as Zeroconf (Bonjour) service discovery, Time Machine backups, and Spotlight indexed search are provided.
+Modern macOS features such as Zeroconf (Bonjour) service discovery, Time Machine backups, and Spotlight (Finder search) indexed search are provided.

 ## AppleTalk Services